williamdemeo/TypeFunc/README.md

 TypeFunc
 ========
-This repository collects some links and resources for learning about type theory, functional programming, and connections between topology to computing.
+This repository collects some links and resources for learning about type theory, functional programming, and connections between topology and computing.

 Courses
 -------